JoseMorenoJ/CPPtest/README.md

 >`const_cast` manipulates the constness of the object pointed by a pointer, either to be set or to be removed.
 For example, in order to pass a const pointer to a function that expects a non-const argument.

 Keeping those definitions in mind:
-- line 30, `dynamic_cast`:  `logClass()` receives a pointer to A but then uses it as a pointer to B. Like this we make sure that we have pointer to B or not.
+- line 30, `dynamic_cast`:  `logClass()` receives a pointer to A but then uses it as a pointer to B. We have to make sure wether we have pointer to B or not.
 - line 41 `const_cast`: in order to use a `const` vairable in a `non-const` way.
 - line 42 `static_cast`: we want to use `B::baz()`, and `pb` is `A*` type. **We know** that `pb` is obtained as `new B` and that is why we can use this kind of cast.
 - line 42 `dynamic_cast` and `const_cast`: to make sure that `pa` is treated as a `B*` if it really is an object of type B. Also, we need to make it `non-const` to be able to cast it.